Introduction

 Selling a business worth £3,000,000:

 In the UK, capital gains tax on that sale could run to around £720,000.
 In Switzerland, Andorra, or the Isle of Man, it’s zero.
-The saving on a single transaction can pay for the cost of moving many times over.
+The saving on a single transaction can pay for the cost of moving many times.
 The word that matters is real residency.
-You need genuine presence and clear ties to the new country before the sale completes not after.
+You need genuine presence and clear ties to the new country before the sale completes, not after.

 £500,000 in annual income: